david415/tahoe-lafs/docs/frontends/magic-folder.rst

 'Operational Statistics' page linked from the Welcome page.
 This only shows a count of failures, not the names of files.
 Uploads are never retried.

-The drop-upload frontend performs its uploads sequentially (i.e. it waits until each upload is finished before starting the next), even when there would be enough memory and bandwidth to efficiently perform them in parallel.
+The magic-folder frontend performs its uploads sequentially (i.e. it waits until each upload is finished before starting the next), even when there would be enough memory and bandwidth to efficiently perform them in parallel.
-A drop-upload can occur in parallel with an upload by a different frontend, though. (`#1459`_)
+A magic-folder can occur in parallel with an upload by a different frontend, though. (`#1459`_)

 On Linux, if there are a large number of near-simultaneous file creation or